Apply for a U.S. Visa

 - The People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau

 There are certain exceptions to the suspension of entry, including exceptions for U.S. lawful permanent residents and certain family members of U.S. citizens and lawful permanent residents, among other exceptions listed in the proclamations.
 If you reside in, have traveled recently to, or intend to transit or travel to the above list of countries prior to your planned trip to the United States, we recommend you postpone your visa interview appointment until 14 days subsequent to your departure from the subject country(ries).
 Additionally, if you are experiencing flu-like symptoms, or believe you may have been exposed to the novel coronavirus, you are strongly encouraged to postpone your appointment by at least 14 days.
 There is no fee to change an appointment and visa application fees are valid for one year in the country where the fee was paid.
-For questions about rescheduling a pending consular appointment, please contact us at http://cdn.ustraveldocs.com/au/au-main-contactus.asp for specific guidance.
+For questions about rescheduling a pending consular appointment, please contact us for specific guidance.

-Presidential proclamation (9989): On January 31, 2020, a new Presidential Proclamation ("Presidential Proclamation 9983") was issued which added to the ongoing travel restrictions of P.P.9645 by expanding them to the nationals of six additional countries.
+PRESIDENTIAL PROCLAMATION (9989): On January 31, 2020, a new Presidential Proclamation ("Presidential Proclamation 9983") was issued which added to the ongoing travel restrictions of P.P.9645 by expanding them to the nationals of six additional countries.
 The restrictions only apply to immigrant visas and/or diversity visas, not nonimmigrant visas.
 More information is available at this link.

-Attention: Entry of aliens who were present in China, excluding the Special Administrative Regions of Hong Kong and Macau, within 14 days prior to their arrival at port of entry in the United States is suspended, per Presidential Proclamation.
+ALIENS WHO WERE PRESENT IN CHINA: Entry of aliens who were present in China, excluding the Special Administrative Regions of Hong Kong and Macau, within 14 days prior to their arrival at port of entry in the United States is suspended, per Presidential Proclamation.
 If you reside in China, have travelled to China recently or intend to travel to China prior to your planned trip to the United States, we recommend you postpone your via interview appointment until 14 days subsequent to your departure from China.

-Visa Application: Applicants must use Microsoft Explorer or Google Chrome to fill out their application.
+INTERNET ACCESS FOR A VISA APPLICATION: Applicants must use Microsoft Explorer or Google Chrome to fill out their application.
 You will not be able to make payment or schedule your appointment if you are using Safari or Firefox.

 Welcome to the U.S. Visa Information Service for Australia.
 On this website you can find information about U.S. immigrant and nonimmigrant visas and the requirements to apply for each.
 You can also learn how to pay the required visa application fee, and book an interview appointment at the U.S. Consulates General in Melbourne, Perth and Sydney.